blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

 ### Redeemer

-When spending an output locked by a script, the transaction includes an **additional payload** called *redeemer*.
-These data can be used by the validator to verify and fulfill the output's spending conditions.
+When spending an output locked by a script, the transaction includes an additional payload, called **redeemer**, which can be used by the validator to verify the output's spending condition.
-For example, if the spending condition of an output is: "the redeeming address is allowed to spend this output only if they provide a preimage to a given hash", a well written contract will allow the user to pass the preimage through the redeemer field and it will check it.
+For example, if the spending condition requires to provide a preimage to a given hash, this preimage will likely be contained in the redeemer field.

-In the Cardano [extended UTxO](https://docs.cardano.org/learn/eutxo-explainer/) model, redeemers contain *arbitrary data* (as long as it is supported by the underlying Plutus Core layer).
+In Cardano's [extended UTxO](https://docs.cardano.org/learn/eutxo-explainer/) model, the redeemer can contain *arbitrary data*, as long as it is supported by the underlying Plutus Core layer.

-In our Bet contract, the ```Redeemer``` is a sum between three different types corresponding to the three different **actions** allowed by the contract.
+In our Bet contract, we define the ```Redeemer``` type as the sum between three types corresponding to the three different **actions** supported by the contract.
 ```ml
 type Redeemer {
     Join